-The Thaidene Nëné area is a celebrated cultural landscape with rich wildlife populations and unique geography located at the eastern end of Great Slave Lake in the Northwest Territories.
-The Thaidene Nëné study area is approximately 33,690 km2.
+The Thaidene Nëné (thy-Den-ay nen-ay) area is a celebrated cultural landscape with rich wildlife populations and unique geography located at the eastern end of Great Slave Lake in the Northwest Territories.
+The initial Thaidene Nëné study area was approximately 33,690 km2.
 Thaidene Nëné means ‘Land of the Ancestors’ in the Dënesųłı̨né language.

-The establishment of Thaidene Nëné will also include the opportunity for maintaining and continuing the traditional ways of life and activities important to all northerners.
+The establishment of Thaidene Nëné includes the opportunity for maintaining and continuing the traditional ways of life and activities important to all northerners.
 The development of sustainable, local economic diversification will also be made possible through a variety of ecological, cultural and tourism related opportunities.

-- The area encompasses a number of key ecological features, including spectacular cliffs and islands, numerous lakes, rivers and waterfalls, peninsulas, diverse landscape formations shaped by ancient ice sheets, the deepest freshwater in North America, and some of the last free-ranging herds of migratory barren-ground caribou.
+- The area encompasses a number of key ecological features, including spectacular cliffs and islands, numerous lakes, rivers and waterfalls, peninsulas, diverse landscape formations shaped by ancient ice sheets, the deepest freshwater in North America and migratory barren-ground caribou.

 - Thaidene Nëné is a culturally rich area that includes the traditional and present-day hunting, fishing, gathering and spiritual areas used by Indigenous peoples.

 - Many local residents and visitors also use the Thaidene Nëné area for a variety of activities, including fishing, boating (motorized and non-motorized) and sightseeing.

 - The area spans the transition zone from boreal forest to tundra and is important habitat for large and small mammals, fish, as well as providing key waterfowl staging areas and critical nesting for birds of prey.
 Thaidene Nëné encompasses several Taiga Shield and Tundra Shield ecoregions in the Northwest Territories.